 This study focuses on mapping the degree of liberalization of trade in services under four ASEAN+n FTAs.
-There remains much need to investigate causal links between restrictions on trade in services and the actual performances of service trade.
+There remains much need to investigate causal links between restrictions on trade in services and the actual performances of service trade.9

 There are several caveats to be made in interpreting the mapped data.
 Most notably, there should be a distinction drawn between actual policy provisions and the noted commitments: the former might be well above the latter, indicating that in the actual business setting, a particular country's openness is more than the way the country makes its commitment under certain FTAs.

-In addition, "enforcement" of the bound commitments is quite another issue: however deeply committed one country may be at the level of an FTA, such commitment might not be actually realized (enforced).
-Further, there is also a need to compare each country's commitment under GATS with that under each of the FTAs.
-This comparison of GATS-based commitments and the FTA-based commitments would reveal whether the so-called "WTO-plus" feature exists or not.
-13
+This point leads to the need for both actual policy data and GATS-based commitment data.
+A comparison of actual policy data and the FTA-based bound commitments would reveal how lenient (or stringent) actual policy provisions are; and a comparison of GATS-based commitments and the FTA-based commitments would reveal whether so-called "WTO-plus" features exist or not.